joshaven/wiki.wisp.live/authors/joshaven-potter.md

 I began to become influential in the WISP industry in 2011 by following and contributing to multiple message boards and forums.
 For years I worked hard to daily provide multiple best answers to the hardest questions that I could find.
 This dedication resulted in an unexpected demand for consulting services both domestically and internationally, due in large part, to people running across my answers while looking for solutions.

 I have continued deepening and widening my knowledge in the WISP industry by building and strengthening WISPs all around the world through consulting.
 My focus as a WISP consultant is “developing profitability”.
-The ePMP product line has helped me, more than any other product, deliver on my promise to develop profitability for WISP’s all around the world.
-It is truly an honor to be recognized by Cambium as a Wireless Professional.

 [Persobal Site](http://joshaven.com)
 [WISP Consulting](http://wisp.live)